namehash/ens-normalize-python/README.md

 # ZWJ and '?' are removed, no error is raised
 # note: this function is not a part of the ENS Normalization Standard

-# note: might still raise DisallowedLabelError for certain names, which cannot be cured, e.g.
+# note: might still raise DisallowedNameError for certain names, which cannot be cured, e.g.
 ens_cure('abc..eth')
-# DisallowedLabelError: Contains a disallowed empty label
+# DisallowedNameError: Contains a disallowed empty label
 ```

 Format names with fully-qualified emoji: